JetBrains/Qodana/topics/about-qodana.md

    * <a href="qodana-sarif-output.md">JSON files</a> formatted according to the SARIF specification
    * <a href="ui-overview.md">Interactive HTML reports</a>

+   You can overview inspection results for all your projects using [Qodana Cloud](cloud-about.xml).

 4. Based on the inspection results, you can improve your code using your IDE, and run %product% again to track the progress.